4th of July Beauty — Patriotic Beauty Picks & Makeup To Pack In Your Beach Bag

 1. supergoop 100% Mineral Sunscreen Mist SPF 30: This sunscreen provides broad spectrum UV protection and 80-minute water resistance without the sunscreen smell or chalky finish. $34.00 at supergoop.com.

 2. CALIA by Carrie Underwood Patriotic Tanks: If you’re planning a fun hike with friends or a beach volleyball game, we love tanks from CALIA, which come in red white and blue.
 They’re so festive and they’re the perfect athleisure look for bbqs and pool parties.
+See more styles at CaliaStudio.com!

 3. The NCLA July 4th Collection: We’re obsessed with these festive nail polishes, from red to blue, stars and stripes, there’s so many options! ($16, shopncla.com)